Title: Electrical

 Available Study Options:

-Oldham College are now delivering the updated Level 3 Electrotechnical Standard, designed by employers and recognised by industry.
+Oldham College is now delivering the updated Level 3 Electrotechnical Standard, designed by employers and recognised by industry.

-As an apprentice on the Electrical Installation pathway you will learn how to complete the installation, inspection, testing and commissioning of electrical systems, devices and appliances and equipment in a wide variety of settings including commercial, industrial and domestic.
+As an apprentice on the Electrical Installation pathway, you will learn how to complete the installation, inspection, testing, and commissioning of electrical systems, devices, appliances, and equipment in a wide variety of settings, including commercial, industrial, and domestic.

-New entrants will ideally be expected to have 5 GCSE's at Grade 4 or above including English and Maths.
+New entrants will ideally be expected to have five GCSEs at grade 4 or above, including English and maths.

-There are further progression routes available in the industry and you can carry on earning while you learn, with qualifications such as HNCs, HNDs, Degrees and Masters.
+There are further progression routes available in the industry, and you can carry on earning while you learn, with qualifications such as HNCs, HNDs, degrees, and master’s degrees.

-Examples of wider employment options are Project Engineer, Contract Manager, Technician.
+Examples of wider employment options include Project Engineer, Contract Manager, and Technician.

 Contribution Rules